Neryss/snow_crash/level13/res/notes.md

 ### Preload

-Another solution which is also really powerful, is to forge our own `getuid()` function and use it to replace the one in the main program as such:
+Another solution, found by [agirona](https://github.com/PsyCowpathe), which is also really powerful, is to forge our own `getuid()` function and use it to replace the one in the main program as such:

 ```bash
 level13@SnowCrash:/var/crash$ cat inject.c